Burmese literature: British Burma (1824–1948)

 When Burma became a colony of British India, Burmese literature continued to flourish, even though the institution of the Burmese monarchy, the leading patron of Burmese arts and literature in pre-colonial times, had been dismantled.
-English literature was still relatively inaccessible although both English and Burmese, in a curriculum called Anglo-Vernacular, was now taught in schools.
+English literature was still relatively inaccessible, although both English and Burmese, in a curriculum called Anglo-Vernacular, were now taught in schools.
 Despite the fact that Burmese literature was well entrenched in Burmese culture, the lack of patrons to support literature slowed its further development.
 The colonial period marked a tremendous change in Burmese literature, which had once been patronised and innovated by members of the royal court, and was now being led by civilians such as university students.

 In 1910, J S Furnivall established the Burma Research Society, which further emboldened the Burmese to protect their literary and cultural heritage.
 Beginning in the 1920s, a nationalist movement emerged, and this influence became evident in modern novels, short stories, and poems.
 At the University of Rangoon, student writers continued to develop new forms of Burmese poetry.

 A major landmark in Burmese literature was called the Hkit san (Testing the Times, ခေတ်စမ်း) movement, a search for a new style and content, led most notably by Theippan Maung Wa along with Nwe Soe, Zawgyi, Min Thu Wun and Mya Kaytu, while still at university and after, in the decade before the Second World War.
 During the Hkit san movement, University of Rangoon students innovated new styles of writing, with shorter and clearer sentences, and unadorned prose, a radical transformation from royal writings of the pre-colonial eras beforehand.
 The movement for independence continued to fuel Burmese literature.